flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMBasic.md

 # SLURM: The Basics

 These are some of the basic commands.
-The Slurm quick start guide is also very helpful to acquaint yourself with the most used commands.
+The Slurm [Quick-Start](https://slurm.schedmd.com/quickstart.html) guide is also very helpful to acquaint yourself with the most used commands.

-Slurm has also produced the [Rosetta Stone](../../_static/SLURMRosettaStone.pdf) - a document that shows equivalents between several workload managers.
+Slurm has also produced the [Rosetta Stone](../_static/SLURMRosettaStone.pdf) - a document that shows equivalents between several workload managers.

 ## Job submission